toddfast/conga-mokol/README.md

 Mokol: =^@.@^=
 =====

-Mokol is a simple, extensible command-line interface (CLI) platform written in Java, and an ecosystem of plugins that provide commands for a variety of purposes.
+Mokol is a lightweight, extensible command-line interface (CLI) platform written in Java, and an ecosystem of plugins that provide commands for a variety of purposes.

 ## Purpose & Goals
 It's a fact of life: Sometimes you need a command line.
 And when you do, it's frustating to work with homegrown command-line tools that all have different conventions, dependencies, and error handling.